idolmatster/various_downloaders/cyberdrop_bash/README.md

 ## Features

 -   Creates Folders with name and id
--   atempts redownload if the there are missing files
+-   atempts redownload ONCE if the there are missing files
 -   does not create temporary files
 -   only hits the page once